Joie Kubbie Sleep Travel Cot Review

 Design

-The Joie Kubbie Sleep has a standard travel cot assembly with a central foot that pushes the corners of the cot out.
+The Joie Kubbie Sleep is a standard travel cot when it comes to assembly, with a central foot that pushes the corners of the cot out.
 ‘Putting this up was super easy with buttons telling you where to press,’ says our tester Charlotte.
-‘The only bit I was initially confused about were the poles that sit under the mattress.’
+‘The only bit I was initially confused about was the poles that sit underneath the mattress.’
 These need to be slipped into the pouches and then locked together.
-‘It’s not the lightest cot I’ve seen but it is very sturdy and you’d feel confident putting your baby in there, whatever the age,’ said Charlotte.
+‘It’s not the lightest cot I’ve seen but it is very sturdy and you’d feel confident putting your baby in there, whatever their age,’ said Charlotte.

-The mattress can be used at two heights: lower down for older babies or when you are using it as a playpen, and with the newborn insert which sits higher up.
-‘The insert would have been brilliant for my daughter (and my back!) when she was younger, as it’s really simple to attach with a zip.’
+The mattress can be used at two heights - lower down, which is suitable for older babies (to prevent them from climbing out) or when you are using it as a playpen, and with the newborn insert attached, which sits higher up on the frame.
+‘The insert would have been brilliant for my daughter (and my back!) when she was younger, as it’s really simple to attach with a zip and saves you from bending to the floor to reach your child.’

 Comfort and features

 Adelaide also made use of the playpen which has a zipped opening.
-‘I liked that it doubles up as it saves on space and means you can make use of it at home as well as when you are away.
-My only little criticism was that I thought the zip should have gone right down to the base – there’s a panel of fabric that doesn’t zip down and I was worried she might trip or fall over this,’ said Charlotte.
+‘I liked that it doubles up as a playpen too, as it saves on space and means you can make use of it at home as well as when you are away.
+My only little criticism is that I think the zip should go right down to the base – there’s a panel of fabric that doesn’t zip down and I was worried she might trip or fall over this,’ said Charlotte.

 Value for money

-The Joie Kubbie Sleep comes with a price tag of £105, making it an affordable, mid-range travel cot.
+The Joie Kubbie Sleep comes with a price tag of just under £100, making it an affordable, mid-range travel cot.
 ‘I think this offers amazing value for money,’ says Charlotte.
 ‘Not only are you getting three products for the price of one, but the Kubbie Sleep feels really well made and has clearly been carefully thought out in terms of design and functionality.

-It's ideal for parents who co-sleep with their babies and who want to make use of a travel cot at home, as well as on holiday or away from home overnight.
+It's ideal for parents who co-sleep with their babies at home and who want to continue doing so on holiday or away from home overnight.

-Our Consumer Editor, Heidi Scrimgeour, says: 'Based on our parent reviews of all the travel cots on our shortlist, we named the Joie Kubbie Sleep our best travel cot overall in our buying guide because it's so affordable yet the multifunctional design means you get real value from it.
-We also rate the quality of the fabric and materials used, and the overall design and multi-functionality as a co-sleeper and playpen mean this bit of kit gives more expensive premium travel cots a serious run for their money.'
+Our Consumer Editor, Heidi Scrimgeour, says: 'Based on our parent reviews of all the travel cots on our shortlist, we named the Joie Kubbie Sleep our best travel cot overall because it's so affordable yet the multifunctional design means you get lots of extra value from it.
+We also rate the quality of the fabric and materials used.
+And the overall design and multi-functionality as a co-sleeper and playpen mean this bit of kit gives more expensive premium travel cots a serious run for their money.'

 Charlotte Duck